tendermint/tendermint/spec/abci/apps.md

 A new node joining the network can simply join consensus at the genesis height and replay all historical blocks until it is caught up.
-However, for large chains this can take a significant amount of time, often on the order of weeks or months.
+However, for large chains this can take a significant amount of time, often on the order of days or weeks.

 State sync is an alternative mechanism for bootstrapping a new node, where it fetches a snapshot of the state machine at a given height and restores it.
 Depending on the application, this can